nathanjsharpe/portal-prototype/STORIES.md

 # Guests

-As a guest, I can view free collections.
+As a guest, I can view free episodes.

 As a guest, I can create an account.
 - Enter email address